This post may contain affiliate links. Read the full disclosure here.

-Most new mommies are very eager to lose weight fast once baby arrives, but are worried that if they drop calories or weight too quickly, they will also lose their milk supply.
+Most new mommies are very eager to lose weight fast once the baby arrives, but are worried that if they drop calories or weight too quickly, they will also lose their milk supply.
 I’ve lost the baby weight fairly quickly with each pregnancy, without losing my milk supply at all because of one major point: my nutrition.
-I can tell you with out a doubt your nutrition and food sources is the fastest way to lose weight while breastfeeding.
+I can tell you without a doubt your nutrition and food sources is the fastest way to lose weight while breastfeeding.

 If you don’t want to read through the in-depth information on losing weight quickly while breastfeeding, and just need to get started, I highly recommend my FREE 10-Day Reset Ebook, or grabbing my program.
 I specifically designed my program around all of these key points!

 What does a good breastfeeding diet look like?
-Here are some points I am going to go over, because I want you to really understand exactly how to eat, how much to eat, and the basics of good breastfeeding nutrition.
+Here are some points I am going to go over because I want you to really understand exactly how to eat, how much to eat, and the basics of good breastfeeding nutrition.
 Breastfeeding nutrition is important to understand because your nutritional needs are DIFFERENT while breastfeeding.
 This is key.
 You need MORE nutrients while you are breastfeeding, and focusing on nutrients is the FASTEST way to lose weight while breastfeeding.

 - Breastfeeding requires different nutritional needs, and understanding those can help you lose weight fast